-As the world’s environmental problems increase, the demand for qualified biologists and ecologists continues to grow.
+As the world’s environmental problems increase, the demand for qualified biologists and geneticists continues to grow.

 Our recent graduates have taken up a wide range of careers in research laboratories, consultancies, business and industry, conservation practice and environmental assessment.
 Others have gone on to work in sales, publishing and management, while others still have chosen to enhance their career opportunities by studying for MSc or PhD degrees.